How to Change the Size of Your Room With Paint

 expanding space with paint

-Small-space dwellers often wonder: How do I make my space look bigger?
+Small-space dwellers often wonder how to paint a room to make it look bigger.
 Of all the pro paint tricks we’re about to share, this one is the easiest because it only requires one paint color.

 The paint can be any pale hue, though, for maximum impact, we recommend something in the white family.